 You may find it easier to turn your processor on before placing it on your ear.
-To turn on your processor push and hold the Select button for a few seconds, until you either hear sounds (if your processor is in place on your head), or the active program (PI, P2, P3 or P4) shows on the display.
+To turn on your processor push and hold the Select button for a few seconds, until you either hear sounds (if your processor is in place on your head), or the active program (P1, P2, P3 or P4) shows on the display.

-To place your processor on your ear:
+To place your processor on your ear/head:

 - 1. Place the earhook over your ear while simultaneously holding the coil in either of your hands.
 Do not let the coil hang freely as the strain can damage the cable. - 2.
-Place the coil on your head; the magnet should hold it in place over your implant.
+Place the coil on your head; the magnet should hold it in place over your implant. - 3.
+Place the Acoustic Component in your ear.